-NEW DELHI: Indian carriers, Air India and Jet Airways, are likely to avoid the airspace of war-torn eastern Ukraine in view of reported shooting down of a Malaysian airliner in which all 295 people on board were killed today.
+NEW DELHI: Indian carriers, Air India and Jet Airways, will avoid the airspace of war-torn eastern Ukraine following a directive issued to them by the DGCA in the wake of reported shooting down of a Malaysian airliner in which all 295 people on board were killed today.

-Air India will abide by any international advisory "to avoid airspace over conflict zone like Ukraine", an Air India official said.
+An Air India official said they would abide by any international advisory "to avoid airspace over conflict zone like Ukraine".

 All 295 people on board a Malaysia Airlines plane were killed today after the aircraft was shot down over war-torn eastern Ukraine near the Russian border.